 Apple cider vinegar has many healthful properties.
-Afterall, it’s one of the most effective natural sore throat remedies.
-It is one of the best home remedies for sore throat.
+Other than regulating blood sugar levels, apple cider vinegar is one of the most effective natural sore throat remedies.
+(3) It is one of the best home remedies for sore throat.
 Long thought of as a remedy for various conditions such as diabetes and acnes, apple cider vinegar can also be used as a natural remedy for a sore throat.
 The electrolytes and probiotics contained in apple cider vinegar are antibacterial in nature, which can help to alleviate your symptoms.
 Apple cider vinegar is, however, acidic so the best advice is to dilute it in water, to not burn your already sore throat.
 If you take the extra step of warming up the vinegar, though, the mixture can have a soothing effect as well as help to eliminate mucous.

 6. Herbal Remedies

 Some common herbs can help to relieve your sore throat as well.
 It’s almost like they were meant to be natural sore throat remedies.
 Herbs happen to be one of the best home remedies for strep throat.
 Herbs such as cinnamon, cloves, and ginger have anti-inflammatory properties as well as anti-bacterial ones.
 Try making yourself a hot tea with herbs such as these.
 As part of an antiviral diet, you will likely see relief for your sore throat more quickly.